roman-milk/roman-milk.github.io/chloes-shame.md

  One of the men casually reached for her and lifted her breasts free of the corset cups.
 "Lovely," he grinned in appreciation, "just fucking lovely."

  Chloe felt the coarse skin of the man's face against her breast as he sucked a nipple between his lips.
 Another man slid his hand between her thighs and whistled when he felt the slick, slippery folds.
-Report_Story #2